Arvind-Jagirala/ITGlue_Repo/README.md

       ![stack-creation](https://user-images.githubusercontent.com/33229776/127478053-0e087f79-8709-454d-8a7d-c9c081d3dc50.jpeg)

 2. After the Ec2 is spinned up by CloudFormation template, connect to it and check the logs (tail -500f /var/log/messages) to validate that the cloud-init script is completed.
 This will take about 10 minutes to install the docker, build the image, deploy  and start the application.
 Use below commands to check the image created and running container.
+   To check docker images:
       >docker images
+   To check docker containers:
       >docker ps
 3. Once the docker container is up and running you should be able to upload the files to S3.
 Do this exercise through the postman body by calling the “GET” and “POST” methods to test the ‘files upload’ to S3 bucket as per the requirement by passing the public ip as below.
      For “GET” - Application endpoint ip i.e; http://35.182.155.44